ulfalizer/Kconfiglib/README.md

  * [genboardscfg.py](http://git.denx.de/?p=u-boot.git;a=blob;f=tools/genboardscfg.py;hb=HEAD) from [Das U-Boot](http://www.denx.de/wiki/U-Boot) generates some sort of legacy board database by pulling information from a newly added Kconfig-based configuration system (as far as I understand it :).

+ * [SConf](https://github.com/CoryXie/SConf) builds an interactive configuration interface (like *menuconfig*, etc.) on top of Kconfiglib, for use e.g. with SCons.

  * [kconfig-diff.py](https://gist.github.com/dubiousjim/5638961) -- a script by [dubiousjim](https://github.com/dubiousjim) that compares kernel configurations.

  * Originally, Kconfiglib was used in chapter 4 of my [master's thesis](http://liu.diva-portal.org/smash/get/diva2:473038/FULLTEXT01.pdf) to automatically generate a "minimal" kernel for a given system.
 Parts of it bother me a bit now, but that's how it goes with old work.